th2-net/cradleapi/README.md

 A test event can have a reference to its parent, thus forming a hierarchical structure.
 Events that started the test execution have no parent and are called "root test events".

 Events in a batch can have a reference only to the parent of the batch or other test events from the same batch.
-Events outside of the batch should not reference events within the batch.
+Events outside the batch should not reference events within the batch.

 Test events have mandatory parameters that are verified when storing an event.
 These are: id, name (for non-batch events), start timestamp.